ahawkins/website/content/_index.md

 # About

-Welcome to my personal wiki.
-This wiki indexes my knowledge on software engineering.
-It's part reference, part field notes, part recipies, and part handbook.
-More importantly it represents the "best I know" on certain topics.

 This wiki began after I read [The High Velocity Edge]({{< ref "the-high-velocity-edge" >}}).
 The author tells a story of him going to work at Toyota factory.
 He